There are two main things that make bloggers happy: engaged readers AND revenue from their blog.

 10. Incorporate keywords and keyword variations.

-It’s true that keyword stuffing and focusing solely on search terms has been outdated since 2013.
+It’s true that keyword stuffing and focusing solely on search terms has been long outdated.
 However, this doesn’t mean you should do without them entirely.
 The right balance between keywords and quality is the best way to go for ensuring that your blog posts are both user- and search engine-friendly.

 11. Insert TL;DR slideshows.